 As proof of funds that I will utilize to cover the start-up costs of my endeavor, I am attaching:

 Please list accounts/property that you would utilize for start up costs

+Personal savings of approximately $40,000 ( See Savings statements)

+Property #1, 15596 ft² , estimated value $138132( See Certification)

+Property #2, 10989 ft², estimated value $35000( See Certification)

 The initial funding for this endeavor comprises personal savings of approximately $40,000 in cash.
 Additionally, I possess properties valued at approximately $190,000, which could be utilized as a source of financing if necessary to initiate this business.
 Given that my proposal is centered around the provision of services, the existing cash savings are adequate to commence the project.
 The personal investments will help fund part of the operational costs and technology acquisition reducing reliance on external funds and strengthening the financial stability of the consultancy in its early stages.